brianbochicchio/basic-calculator/README.md

 Calcualtor logic is all me.
 HTML and CSS are pretty much straight from the examples he provides.
 The emphais of the project was to work on scripting -- not so much the HTML/CSS.

-I already have some ideas for refactoring, but I am goignt o set it aside for now and press on.
+I already have some ideas for refactoring, but I am going to set it aside for now and press on.